rakudo/rakudo/NOMMAP.markdown

 ## Flesh out signatures and parameters
 While basic binding works again now, there's plenty of stuff to "put back".

+## Fix up binding some more
+Get ::= correcter, and a bit more stuff on := also.

 ## More traits
 Add various missing traits